 Don’t get weighed down by looking at other people’s sales numbers.
 Don’t fall victim to the trap of comparison.
 Focus on where you are personally and how you can meet your own goals.

 Find out more about The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business today.
-The package includes a 200+ page ebook, month-by-month video training, and 4 special bonuses.
+The package includes a 220+ page ebook, monthly live webinar trainings, and 4 special bonuses.